Overview

 Easy Setup (Windows)

-The interactive PowerShell setup script handles everything — downloading binaries, walking through configuration, and generating ready-to-use launch scripts.
-Best for local setups or anyone who wants to get running quickly.
-Prerequisites: Node.js v18+ (for the frontend), Redis running or accessible.Run the setup script
+The interactive PowerShell setup script handles downloading binaries, walking through configuration, and generating ready-to-use launch scripts.
+It is best for local setups or anyone who wants to get running quickly.
+Prerequisites: Node.js v18+ for the frontend, plus Redis running locally or available over the network.Run the setup script

 - Download

-rusty.exe,rusty-cli.exe,flux.exe, andflux-agent.exeinto%LOCALAPPDATA%\RustyBrowser - Ask for your Redis URL, AI provider key and model, and optionally AWS/GCP credentials for cloud-based agent scaling
+rusty.exe,rusty-cli.exe,flux.exe, andflux-agent.exeinto%LOCALAPPDATA%\RustyBrowser - Ask for your Redis URL, AI provider key and model, and optionally AWS/GCP credentials for remote agent scaling

 - Generate

-rusty.yaml,flux.yaml, and all launch scripts - Optionally add everything to your
+rusty.yaml,flux.yaml, and launch scripts - Optionally add everything to your

 PATH